It’s that time of year!

 Here are four simple tips to help you work with seasonal light.

-3. Use Modifiers!
 Light is everywhere, but to be able to control light is everything in photography.
-As a professional photographer, I have to feel confirdent in my ability to deliver amazing photos under any light condition.
-To do this, you have to understand how to control light.
-The awesome news is that there are thousands of ways to produce the light you desire and a whole tool box of options available to you.
+As a professional photographer, I have to feel confident in my ability to deliver amazing photos under ANY lighting condition.
+The great news is that there are thousands of ways to produce the light you desire and a whole tool box of options available to you.
 Examples being studio lights, off camera flashes, V-cards, reflectors, bounce cards, soft boxes, beauty dishes…the list goes on!
-Here is a great beginners guide article about light modifiers: https://digital-photography-school.com/a-beginners-guide-to-light-modifiers/.
+Here is a great beginners guide article about light modifiers.

-–Five foot octagonal SEAMLESS soft box (The ultimate diffusion)
+–Five foot octagonal soft box (The ultimate diffusion – there’s lots of brands to choose from!)